ACEnglish/kanpig/README.md

 kanplug
 ---

-Kmer ANalysis of PiLeUPs for Genotyping
+Kmer ANalysis of PiLeUps for Genotyping

 A fast tool for genotyping structural variants with long-reads.